iPankajKumar/ipankajkumar/README.md

 ### About Me:

 I am a passionate software engineer with over 4+ years of experience in insurance, shippping & logistics domain.
 I have worked across all phases of Software Development Life Cycle.
 I’m a strong engineering professional with a Bachelor’s degree focused in Information Technology from University of Pune, India.
 I have worked with a range of different languages, frameworks, databases and I am always looking for opportunities to work with something new.
-Apart from coding, I also maintain a blog - you can find my articles on my website at [@ ipankajsingh.com](https://ipankajsingh.com/).
+Apart from coding, I also maintain a blog - you can find my articles on my website [@ ipankajsingh.com](https://ipankajsingh.com/).
 <!--and my [Medium](https://medium.com/@math3mantic) account.-->